pypa/pipenv/docs/advanced.md

 You may want to use `pipenv` as part of a deployment process.

-You can enforce that your `Pipfile.lock` is up to date using the `--deploy` flag:
+You can enforce that your `Pipfile.lock` is in parity with your `Pipfile` by using the `--deploy` flag:

     $ pipenv install --deploy

-This will fail a build if the `Pipfile.lock` is out–of–date, instead of generating a new one.
+This will fail a build if the `Pipfile.lock` `_meta` `hash` is out of date from the Pipfile contents.

-Or you can install packages exactly as specified in `Pipfile.lock` using the `sync` command:
+Or you can install packages exactly as specified in `Pipfile.lock` using the `install` or `sync` command:

+    $ pipenv install

+    or

-    $ pipenv sync
+    $ pipenv install

-Note

-    ``pipenv install --ignore-pipfile`` is nearly equivalent to ``pipenv sync``, but ``pipenv sync`` will *never* attempt to re-lock your dependencies as it is considered an atomic operation.  ``pipenv install`` by default does attempt to re-lock unless using the ``--deploy`` flag.
+Note:  Legacy versions of pipenv (prior to pipenv 3000) would relock dependencies when running `pipenv install`.
+This behavior was changed in pipenv 3000 to only relock dependencies when supply package specifiers to the `install` command.

+    ``pipenv sync`` is nearly equivalent to ``pipenv install`` at this point, except pipenv install provides more functionality for adding and upgrading packages.

 You may only wish to verify your `Pipfile.lock` is up-to-date with dependencies specified in the `Pipfile`, without installing: